Buffalo in Dallas County, Missouri — The American Midwest (Upper Plains)

 Erected 1961 by State Historical Society of Missouri and State Highway Commission.

 Location.
-37° 38.628′ N, 93° 5.502′ W. Marker is Touch for map.
+37° 38.628′ N, 93° 5.502′ W. Marker is in Buffalo, Missouri, in Dallas County.
+Marker is at the intersection of Cedar Drive and Main Street, on the right when traveling south on Cedar Drive.
 Marker is at the northeast corner of the county courthouse grounds.
+Touch for map.
 Marker is at or near this postal address: 102 South Cedar Drive, Buffalo MO 65622, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 2 other markers are within walking distance of this marker.
-Veterans Memorial (within shouting distance of this marker); Beckner Building (about 300 feet away, measured in a direct line).
+At least 3 other markers are within 17 miles of this marker, measured as the crow flies.
+Veterans Memorial (within shouting distance of this marker); Beckner Building (about 300 feet away, measured in a direct line); a different marker also named Veterans Memorial (approx. 16.1 miles away).

 Also see . . .